Network Configuration Backups in rConfig V8 Core

 Use appropriate task types:

-- By Category: Best for organizational structure (Core, Distribution, Access)
+- By Category: best for organisational structure (Core, Distribution, Access)

 - Output captured with pagination handling